lowrycito/handbook/pages/study-manual-general-handbook-23.md

+---
+title: "23.
+Sharing the Gospel and Strengthening New and Returning Members"
+url: "/study/manual/general-handbook/23?lang=eng"
+---

 “23.
 Sharing the Gospel and Strengthening New and Returning Members,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).

 “23.
 Sharing the Gospel and Strengthening New and Returning Members,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints.